gdaverdin/bioinfo/Lab-2-:-Transcriptome-Assembly.md

 ## _De novo_ transcriptome assembly

 You have formed a collaboration with an orchid biologist who studies the "bee orchid", _Ophrys apifera_, which is an incredible example of mimicry.
 The bee orchid mimics the coloration and scent of a bee species that pollinates it.
 Male bees will attempt to copulate with the orchid, confusingly thinking that it is a female bee.
 The male bees unsuspectingly collect pollen on their bodies, move on to another flower, attempt to copulate it, and ultimately pollinate it.
+Your collaborator wants to identify candidate genes that are potentially responsible for this coloration and scent variation, so he generated a small amount of RNAseq data to assemble and annotate expressed transcripts.

 ![](https://thmcf.files.wordpress.com/2013/06/bee-orchid-imc-3702.jpg)

 For the sake of time, you do not have to assemble a transcriptome today if you would rather focus on the downstream steps.
-Here is a walkthrough of how I assembled this one, though, if you would like to learn.
+Here is a walkthrough of how I assembled this one, though, if you would like to follow along and learn.

 1) Download paired-end 75nt RNAseq reads from SRA

     /usr/local/sra/latest/bin/fastq-dump --split-files SRR609403

+2) Run FASTQC and check the quality of the reads

+3) Run Trinity to _de novo_ assemble the transcriptome

+Conveniently, Trinity has a lot of built-in features that will save you time.
+For instance, it can run Trimmomatic to clean your RNAseq data of adapter contamination and poor quality bases at the 3' ends of reads.